 New technologies are allowing HVAC systems to use far less energy than previously possible, and to operate more efficiently than before.

-Many systems now allow for dissipated heat recapture and general heat loss prevention, to more thoroughly use all available energy to keep your home comfortable while operating at a reduced carbon footprint.
+Many systems now allow for dissipated heat recapture and general heat loss prevention, to more thoroughly using all available energy to keep your home comfortable while operating at a reduced carbon footprint.

 The compressor is the most critical part of any AC installation and is also the part most prone to failure.
 However, new fan-less compressors are aiming to change that.
 With fewer moving parts, and with far less vibration, fan-less compressors can reduce maintenance requirements and the incidence of system failures fairly dramatically.